tylerhmiles/IonicPresentation/README.md

 ## Running Your App
 Start your app in the browser using `ionic serve`.
 To test your app on an emulated device see [the Ionic documentation](https://ionicframework.com/docs/developing/previewing).

+## Developing Further
+The [Ionic documentation](https://ionicframework.com/docs) should have all of the required information to build a fully-funcional cross-platform app.